 Nerdy note: The effect of improved circulation is achieved by vasodilation (widening of your blood vessels) and increased heart rate.

 Dilation of your blood vessels also helps to lower your blood pressure.
 It was shown that sauna bathing has a positive influence on hypertension.
-And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure condition.
+And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure conditions.